-With these principles in mind, the Agency proposes a procurement event for energy efficiency as a supply resource with the following characteristics:
+With these principles in mind, the Agency proposes a procurement event for energy efficiency as a supply resource with the following characteristics.
+116

 - Super-Peak Blocks Using on Pre-Scheduled Dates/Times: The Agency proposes procuring a demand-side product delivered during the hours of 3 p.m. to 7 p.m.
 CST on summer non-NERC holiday weekdays (e.g., 4-hour blocks for 5 days a week-other than July 4th if it falls on a weekday-for the period running from June 1 through August 30).
 This equates to approximately 260 hours per delivery year.
 To the extent load reductions during the super-peak time result in load shifting to other times, the cost impact of the load reductions should net out the expected increased costs incurred by eligible retail customers at those other times. - Multi-Year Contracts: The Agency proposes to procure 3-year delivery contracts of EEAASR products.
 The Agency believes that this contract length best mitigates administrative costs and supplier overhead, while capping contract length in a manner consistent with the IPA's scheduled block procurement of supply. - 100 kW blocks: The Agency proposes to procure 100 kW demand-side resource blocks.
 The Agency believes that this block size should be small enough to allow for broad participation and appropriately accommodating of small programs.
-The Agency notes that large load-reduction programs can purchase multiple blocks, and all load-reduction programs may aggregate to purchase individual or multiple 100 kW blocks. - Late 2015 Procurement; June 2016 Delivery: As an EEAASR procurement will require new contracts and EEAASR suppliers will need ramp-up time to secure and develop resources, the Agency believes that conducting a Spring 2015 procurement or expecting Fall 2015 delivery decreases the likelihood of a successful procurement.
-By adopting a longer timeframe, the Agency will have time to work through administrative complexities and allow for the market to properly organize. - Summer Procurement Only: While arguments can be made for including a winter EEAASR product in this procurement, the periods (and magnitude) of high winter peak prices are generally less predictable than during the summer.
-The Agency would prefer to demonstrate the merits of an EEAASR procurement before pursuing what may be a more challenging model with a winter EEAASR procurement, and notes that a winter EEAASR procurement may be most effective if driven by triggered price or load thresholds. - Sufficient Volume to Reduce Relative Procurement Cost: As administrative costs could swallow the benefits of small procurement, the Agency proposes to procure a minimum procurement volume in order to maximize the cost-effectiveness of an EEAASR procurement.
-The Agency invites feedback on the appropriate minimum procurement volume amount and strategies to ensure that the volume can be filled, both on this draft Plan and in the resulting litigation before the Commission. - Optionality: The Agency is proposing a late 2015 Procurement for June 2016 delivery.
-However, if the Agency believes that administrative costs may be too significant relative to volume procured or that the market is not appropriately mature, or should some other reason or barrier cause the Agency to believe that an EEAASR procurement would not be in the best interests of customers, the Agency-in consultation with ICC Staff, the Procurement Administrator, and the Procurement Monitor-requests permission to cancel a planned EEAASR procurement no later than August 2015 without further Commission approval.
+The Agency notes that large load-reduction programs can purchase multiple blocks, and all load-reduction programs may aggregate to purchase individual or multiple 100 kW blocks.
+To ensure that procurement volumes remain consistent with other energy supply resources procured by the IPA, the Agency proposes to measure blocks by average kW over the block period. . - Late 2015 Procurement; June 2016 Delivery: As an EEAASR procurement will require new contracts and EEAASR suppliers will need ramp-up time to secure and develop resources, the Agency believes that conducting a Spring 2015 procurement or expecting Fall 2015 delivery decreases the likelihood of a successful procurement.
+By adopting a longer timeframe, the Agency will have time to work through administrative complexities and allow for the market to properly organize.
+This timeline will also allow for updating the March 2016 load forecasts to include the results of the EEASR procurement in identifying the supply gap remaining to be filled in a Spring 2016 procurement. - Summer Procurement Only: While arguments can be made for including a winter EEAASR product in this procurement, the periods (and magnitude) of high winter peak prices are generally less predictable than during the summer.
+The Agency would prefer to demonstrate the merits of an EEAASR procurement before pursuing what may be a more challenging model with a winter EEAASR procurement, and notes that a winter EEAASR procurement may be most effective if driven by triggered price or load thresholds. - Optionality: The Agency is proposing a late 2015 Procurement for June 2016 delivery.
+If the Agency concludes that administrative costs may be too significant relative to volume likely to be procured, that the market is not appropriately mature, or should some other reason or barrier emerges that causes the Agency to believe that an EEAASR procurement would not be in the best interests of customers, the Agency-in consultation with ICC Staff, the Procurement Administrator, and the Procurement Monitor-would seek to make a formal request of the Commission to cancel the